Thomas H. Atherton: Career

 From 1910 to 1911, Atherton worked in New York City as a draftsman for Carrère and Hastings.
 Next, he took a position at Townsend & Fleming in Buffalo, New York from 1911 to 1912.

 After World War I, he returned to civilian life and worked in partnership with Philadelphia architect Paul Philippe Cret on the Pennsylvania Memorial in Varennes–en–Argonne, France.
 He also designed the 28th Infantry Division Memorial Shrine located in Boalsburg, Pennsylvania.

 Atherton returned to Wilkes–Barre by 1922 where he had offices at 911 Coal Exchange.
 There, he designed the Myers Warehouses (1922), the 109th Field Artillery Armory (1923), the Market Street Bridge (1924–1929), and the Kirby Memorial Health Center (1929).

 In 1941, he established his architectural practice in Wilkes–Barre.
-In 1943, Atherton expanded his solo practice into the partnership of Lacy & Atherton with James O. Lacy.
-In 1945, John W. Davis joined them, becoming Lacy, Atherton & Davis.
+In 1943, Atherton expanded his solo practice into the partnership of Lacy & Atherton with L. Verne Lacy (1893-1976) In 1945, John W. Davis joined them, becoming Lacy, Atherton & Davis.
 Their offices were located in the Hotel Sterling Building in Wilkes–Barre.
 They were registered to practice in New York, North Carolina, Ohio, and Pennsylvania.
 He retired from the firm in 1970.

 A recurring design detail in many of Atherton's residential projects, and some of his larger, non-residential projects, was the use of distinctive stone window and door surrounds.
-Featuring oversized lintels and sills, it usually includes a extended stone "quoin" midway between the lintel and sill.
+Featuring oversized lintels and sills, it usually includes an extended stone "quoin" midway between the lintel and sill.
 This detail, similar to one used by C.F.A Voysey, in addition to several of Atherton's early use of roughcast stucco exteriors, leads one to believe Atherton had a knowledge and interest in Voysey's career.